dldbfla/Arduino-Q-pushbutton-switch-/README.md

 ## Connect the wiring:
 Connect the VCC pin of the pushbutton module to the 5V pin of the Arduino.
 Connect the GND pin of the pushbutton module to the GND pin of the Arduino.
-Connect the OUT pin of the pushbutton module to a digital pin on the Arduino (for example, D2).
+Connect the OUT pin of the pushbutton module to a digital pin on the Arduino for D2.

 ## Caution:
 In the Python code, you will need to change the 'COM3' in ser = serial.Serial('COM3', 9600) to the serial port your Arduino is actually connected to.